JonEilers/analyticalgenomics.org/_data-cleaning/setup.md

 Additionally, you will want to keep track of everything you do, what commands you use and what options you tweaked etc. A great text file editor for that is called [sublime](https://www.sublimetext.com/).

 Once you have those tools installed you are basically ready to go!
+Ready to get your hands dirty learning how to use the command line that is.
+Typing commands into the command terminal is how I spend most of my time interfacing with bioinformatic tools.
+You will need to be proficient in the basics of bash.
+There are numerous introduction tutorials scattered throughout the internet.
+I don't know which is a good one, but for now I will drop this [link](https://www.javatpoint.com/bash-introduction) to one that looked promising at a glance.